cyberuna/AI-Starter-Kit-OnFHIR/Chapter6-PowerBI/ReadMe.md

 # Chapter 6 - PowerBI: Analyze the FHIR bundles

-[Power BI](https://docs.microsoft.com/en-us/power-bi/fundamentals/power-bi-overview) is a business analytics service by Microsoft.
-Power BI lets you easily connect to your data sources, visualize and discover what’s important, and share that with anyone or everyone you want.
+[Power BI](https://docs.microsoft.com/en-us/power-bi/fundamentals/power-bi-overview) is a business analytics service provided by Microsoft.
+Power BI lets you easily connect to your data sources, visualize and discover what’s important, and share with anyone you want.

 ## Connect to SQL DB
-This option shows how 10 resource types of FHIR data that was parsed using Azure Databricks and stored in SQL DB can be analyzed inPowerBI.
+This option shows how 10 resource types of FHIR data - parsed using Azure Databricks and stored in SQL DB - can be analyzed in Power BI.

-* Download and open PowerBI Desktop
+* Download and open Power BI Desktop
-* Connect to the SQL DB and use this sample query (this query uses 10 resource types), update as needed
+* Connect to the SQL DB and use this sample query.
+This query uses 10 resource types and you can update as needed.

 ```
 SELECT *